MattHalloran/NginxSSLReverseProxy/README.md

 # Nginx/LetsEncrypt Reverse Proxy
-The goal of this repository is to make it easy to prepare a Virtual Private Server (VPS) to server one or more websites.
+The goal of this repository is to make it easy to [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) one or more website services on a Virtual Private Server (VPS). **Note: Services must be started with Docker.**

 [Here](https://github.com/MattHalloran/NLN) is a project that uses this.